cloe-org/.github/colprac/README.md

 # Contributor's Guide on Collaborative Practices for cloe-org repositories

-This document outlines best practices for collaborating within the cloe-org repositories.
-By following these guidelines, both new and experienced contributors can clearly understand what is expected of them.
-It should be linked in the README.md file as a central reference, though some repositories will include additional requirements.
+This document outlines the best practices for collaborating within the cloe-org repositories.
+By adhering to these guidelines, both new and experienced contributors can gain a clear understanding of what is expected of them.
+It should be linked in the README.md file as a central reference, although some repositories may include additional requirements.

-The goal of this document is to clarify the review process, thereby facilitating it.
+The purpose of this document is to provide clarity on the review process, thereby streamlining and facilitating it.

 #### Contributing PRs

-*   PRs should match the existing code style present in the file.
+*   PRs should adhere to the existing code style present in the file.
-*   PRs affecting the public API, including adding new features, must update the public documentation.
+*   PRs affecting the public API, including the addition of new features, must update the public documentation.
-*   Comments and (possibly internal) docstrings should make the code easy to understand and work with..
+*   Comments and (potentially internal) docstrings should enhance the code's readability and ease of use.
-*   PRs that change code must have appropriate tests.
+*   PRs that modify code must include appropriate tests.
-*   Changes to the code must be made via PR, not pushing to main.
+*   Changes to the code must be implemented via PR, not by pushing directly to the main branch.
-*   Before starting to work on a PR, especially when including or modifying a huge chunk of code, discuss with the mantainers the change you are gonna implement and how.
-The list of mantainers of each repo is listed in the repo README.
+*   Before initiating work on a PR, especially when incorporating or modifying a substantial portion of code, discuss the proposed changes and implementation approach with the maintainers.
+The list of maintainers for each repository is provided in the respective repo's README.

 #### Reviewing, Approving, and Merging PRs

-The merging of a PR is in charge of the mantainers of the repository.
-Mantainers have to check both that the PR is implementing unit tests and docs as appropriate and, most importantly, how the global architecture is affected by the new code.
-Also, in case of PRs happening in parallel, mantainers will coordinate them, such that we develop and merge PRs in the right order to minimize the amount of effort needed.
+The responsibility for merging a PR lies with the maintainers of the repository.
+Maintainers must verify that the PR implements appropriate unit tests and documentation, and more crucially, assess how the new code impacts the global architecture.
+Additionally, in cases of concurrent PRs, maintainers will coordinate their development and merging to optimize the workflow and minimize the required effort.

-*   PRs must have 1 approval before they are merged.
+*   PRs must receive at least one approval before they can be merged.
-*   PR authors should not approve their own PRs.
+*   PR authors should refrain from approving their own PRs.
-*   PRs should pass CI tests before being merged.
+*   PRs should successfully pass CI tests prior to merging.
-* All PRs must be approved by someone with merge rights, even if the submitter already has them.
+*   All PRs must be approved by an individual with merge rights, even if the submitter already possesses such privileges.

+---

 #### Releases

-*   A release should be made as soon as possible after a bugfix PR is merged.
+*   A release should be created as soon as possible following the merge of a bugfix PR.
-*   Care and consideration should be given as to when to make a breaking release.
+*   Care and consideration should be exercised when deciding the timing of a breaking release.
-*   The person who merged the PR should register the new release of the package.
+*   The individual who merged the PR should be responsible for registering the new release of the package.

 ---

 # ColPrac: Further Guidance

-This page offers some further guidance on conventions that can be helpful when collaborating on projects.
-This is an expansion on the Collaborative Practices, with more details and extra guidance.
-Anything detailed here should be considered less important than the main Collaborative Practices.
+This page provides additional guidance on conventions that can be useful when collaborating on projects.
+It serves as an expansion of the Collaborative Practices, offering more detailed information and extra guidance.
+Any details outlined here should be considered secondary in importance to the main Collaborative Practices.

 ## Guidance on contributing PRs

-*   You should usually open an issue about a bug or possible improvement before opening a PR with a solution.
+*   You should typically open an issue regarding a bug or potential improvement before submitting a PR with a solution.
-*   PRs should do a single thing, so that they are easier to review.
+*   PRs should focus on a single task to facilitate easier review.
-    *   For example, fix one bug, or update compatibility, rather than fixing a bunch of bugs, and updating compatibility, and adding a new feature.
+    *   For example, fix one bug, update compatibility, or add a new feature, rather than combining multiple tasks in one PR.
-*   PRs should add tests which cover the new or fixed functionality.
+*   PRs should include tests that cover the new or fixed functionality.

-*   PRs with large improvements to style should not also change functionality.
+*   PRs implementing large-scale style improvements should not simultaneously alter functionality.

-*   PRs introducing breaking changes should make this clear when opening the PR.
+*   PRs introducing breaking changes should clearly indicate this when opening the PR.
-*   You should not push commits with commented-out code.
+*   You should avoid pushing commits with commented-out code.
-    *   Commenting out tests while developing locally is okay, but committing a commented-out test increases the risk of it silently not being run when it should be.
+    *   While commenting out tests during local development is acceptable, committing a commented-out test increases the risk of it being inadvertently ignored when it should be run.
-*   You should not squash down commits while review is still ongoing.
+*   You should refrain from squashing commits while the review process is ongoing.

-    *   Squashing commits prevents the reviewer from seeing what commits have been added since the last review.
+    *   Squashing commits prevents reviewers from identifying which commits have been added since the last review.
-*   You should help __review__ your PRs, even though you cannot __approve__ your own PRs.
+* You should assist in the __review__ of your PRs, even though you cannot __approve__ your own PRs.

-    *   For instance, start the review process by commenting on why certain bits of the code changed, or highlighting places where you would particularly like reviewer feedback.
+    *   For instance, initiate the review process by commenting on the rationale behind certain code changes, or highlighting areas where you particularly seek reviewer feedback.

 ## Guidance on reviewing PRs